Skip to Content

 Overview

-For over thirty-five years, Ronald Eisenberg has been assisting clients in matters of estate planning, estate and trust administration, intergenerational wealth transfers, taxation, and charitable gift planning.
-He frequently handles cases for clients with specialized estate planning issues related to second marriages and clients with residences in two or more states.
+Ronald Eisenberg has been assisting clients in estate planning, estate and trust administration, intergenerational wealth transfers, taxation, and charitable gift planning matters for over 35 years.
+He also handles cases involving specialized estate planning issues related to second marriages and working with clients who have residency in two or more states.
 Ron also handles contested estate and trust matters, such as will contests, breach of fiduciary duty litigation, and representation of the beneficiaries of estates and trusts.

 Professional and Civic Affiliations

-Ron is a fellow of the American College of Trust and Estate Counsel, the leading professional organization of estate planning attorneys.
-He is a member of the Bonita Springs Area Chamber of Commerce, Leadership Bonita and co-founded the South Fort Myers High School Band Boosters.
-Ron is a former member of the Planned Giving Advisory Committee at Florida Gulf Coast University and a former member of the Board of Visitors Mentor Program at Ave Maria School of Law.
+Ron is a fellow of the American College of Trust and Estate Counsel, a member of the Bonita Springs Area Chamber of Commerce, Leadership Bonita, and co-founded the South Fort Myers High School Band Boosters.
+He is a former member of Florida Gulf Coast University‘s Planning Giving Advisory Committee and and a former member of Ave Maria School of Law’s Board of Visitors Mentor Program.

 Representative Matters